efritz/aidev/README.md

    export AIDEV_PREFERENCES_DIR="/custom/path/to/preferences/dir"
    ```

+   Any model (chat or embedding provider) can be configured with a `maxConcurrency` and/or `maxPerSecond` parameter to limit the number of requests per process.

 2. API keys are configured for your chosen LLM provider(s).
 Store your API keys in `~/.config/aidev/keys/` following this convention:

    ```bash